Xilinx/HPC/docs/src/overview.rst

 * Dynamic fluid simulation

 To be more precise, PCG method is used to solve a large sparse linear system Ax=b, where A is a symmetric positive definite matrix.
+When the density of matrix A is less than 10% or the dimension of the matrix A is at least half million, the PCG solver product here will speed up your solution.
 The algorithm below describes a PCG solver with Jacobi preconditioner.
-The major part of the algorithm is an iterative loop which contains a SPMV (for sparse systems) or GEMV operation (for dense systems) and a groupt of vector operations.
-When the dimension of the matrix is significantly smaller than the matrix entries (none zero entries for sparse matrix), the time spent on each iteration is dominated by the matrix vector multiplication.

 .. figure:: /images/JPCG_algo.png
    :alt: JPCG algorithm